 While humpbacks get more attention, bowhead whales also produce elaborate, haunting songs.
 Native to frigid waters in the Arctic Ocean, bowheads have a layer of blubber up to 1.6 feet (50 centimeters) thick as well as a giant, bow-shaped head that helps them break through sea ice.
 They can live for 200 years, making them the longest-lived mammal on Earth and raising medical interest in their genome.

-But bowheads have also piqued scientific curiosity with their complex songs, including a December 2014 study in the journal Marine Mammal Science.
-In that study, researchers not only documented 12 unique songs performed by at least 32 whales off Alaska, but they also realized the whales were sharing the songs with each other.
+But bowheads have also piqued scientific curiosity with their complex songs, including a 2014 study in the journal Marine Mammal Science.
+Researchers not only documented 12 unique songs performed by at least 32 whales off Alaska, but they also realized the whales were sharing the songs with each other.
 Unlike humpbacks, which all sing the same song each migration period, bowheads may be the only whales with such a wide repertoire of shared songs in a single season.

 Bowheads were also hunted heavily during the whaling era, reduced from a historic population of about 40,000 individuals to just 3,000 by the 1920s.
 They have since recovered to between 7,000 and 10,000, though, and scientists think the diversity of songs being sung by bowheads near Alaska might be due to population growth during the 30 years since acoustic monitoring began in the 1980s.